-You can forward any email directly into Evernote.
+With Evernote Plus and Premium, you can save any email directly into Evernote using your Evernote email address.
 This makes it easy to store your travel reservations, email announcements, weekly automated reports, or anything that comes through email.

 To send an email into Evernote, open an email and click Forward.
 For the recipient, enter your Evernote email address.

 The Subject line will become the title of the new note.